SpikeHD/Dorion/README.md

 # Using Plugins and Themes

-*See the `examples` directory for examples of plugins, including how to include external code, and themes.
+*See the `examples` directory for examples of plugins, including how to include external code and themes.
 You can also look at [my own plugins/themes repo](https://github.com/SpikeHD/DorionPluginsAndThemes) for some existing ones with actual use.*

 Plugins and themes are relatively simple to use, the file structure looks like so on Windows: